surrey-nlp/S3D/README.md

 S3D-v1 - We provide the Tweet IDs of 100,000 tweets along with their respective labels which were predicted by a fine-tuned BERTweet model which was trained on our 'Combined dataset', a corpus of over a million tweets and reddit comments labelled for sarcasm in previous works.
 [Available on HuggingFace](https://huggingface.co/datasets/surrey-nlp/S3D-v1)

 S3D-v2 - We provide the Tweet IDs of 100,000 tweets along with their respective labels which were predicted by an ensemble of our 'best' three fine-tuned sarcasm detection models.
+[Available on HuggingFace](https://huggingface.co/datasets/surrey-nlp/S3D-v2)

 ### Experiments

-We provide a notebook to show the labelling process of our S3D-v1 dataset.
-You can reproduce the experiments via our Python [notebook](https://github.com/surrey-nlp/S3D/blob/main/nbs/create-s3d-v1.ipynb) which uses HuggingFace to load our BERTweet model and then label the S3D dataset.
-We aim to have a notebook ready to demonstrate the majority voting annotations soon.
+We provide a notebook to show the labelling process of our datasets.
+You can reproduce the experiments to create S3D-v1 and S3D-v2 via our Python [notebooks](https://github.com/surrey-nlp/S3D/blob/main/nbs/) which uses HuggingFace to load the relevant models to label the dataset.

 ### Models